LearnersGuild/partners/Guiding-Principles/Conflict.md

 3. If mediation fails, a panel of topic-relevant partners is convened.
 Again the panel does not impose a solution.
 They weigh in with what they think is fair, and it's up to the person receiving the request to decide.

 4. In an ultimate step, if a resolution is still not reached, the Conflict Resolver is called into the panel.
 Unlike the previous stages the Conflict Resolver can choose to impose a solution.[^2]

+## Clearing Coach

+If you need coaching or support before clearing with someone, or before/during engaging in a formal resolution process, reach out to the Clearing Coach and set up a coaching session.
+The Clearing Coach will support you in resolving the conflict directly, and hold you accountable to closing the loop.

 ---
 [^1] This the only process by which a partner is asked to leave Learners Guild